jraillard/parkndeploy/doc/step1_deploy_backend.md

 Notice that here again we're using a value coming from a step, the `bicep_deploy` one : **steps.bicep_deploy.outputs.appServiceName** (that's the purpose of adding an **id** on this step :wink:).

-Well, our CD pipeline is finally ready so push the code and wait for our app to be deployed :rocket:.
+Well, our CD pipeline is finally ready so push the code and wait for our app to be deployed. :rocket:

 :bulb: In your GitHub workflow logs, you could access to the deployed API URL or you can also go through **Azure Portal** to your App Service instance and go click on **Default Domain** link.